Eastynfromeast/wetube-reloaded/study/Webpack.md

  script(src="/static/js/main.js") // this is for the browser, not for node.js
 ```

+## 9.4 SCSS Loader

+- SCSS : SassyCSS
+- `npm i sass sass-loader -D`
+- `npm i style-loader css-loader -D`
+- Take SCSS -> sass-loader
+  - and turn it into normal css -> css-loader
+  - and bring it to the frontend -> style-loader
+  - `use:["style-loader","css-loader", "sass-loader"],`
+  - the process starts from the end

+---

 ### Quiz!

 - We use Webpack to transform our frontend code